4.3 Surface Reflection

 When light is incident on a surface, the surface scatters the light, reflecting some of it back into the environment.
 There are two main effects that need to be described to model this reflection: the spectral distribution of the reflected light and its directional distribution.
-For example, the skin of a lemon mostly absorbs light in the blue wavelengths but reflects most of the light in the red and green wavelengths (recall the lemon skin reflectance SPD in Figure 5.1).
+For example, the skin of a lemon mostly absorbs light in the blue wavelengths but reflects most of the light in the red and green wavelengths.
 Therefore, when it is illuminated with white light, its color is yellow.
-The skin has pretty much the same color no matter what direction it’s being observed from, although for some directions a highlight—a brighter area that is more white than yellow—is visible.
+It has much the same color no matter what direction it is being observed from, although for some directions a highlight—a brighter area that is more white than yellow—is visible.
 In contrast, the light reflected from a point in a mirror depends almost entirely on the viewing direction.
 At a fixed point on the mirror, as the viewing angle changes, the object that is reflected in the mirror changes accordingly.

 Reflection from translucent surfaces is more complex; a variety of materials ranging from skin and leaves to wax and liquids exhibit subsurface light transport, where light that enters the surface at one point exits it some distance away.
 (Consider, for example, how shining a flashlight in one’s mouth makes one’s cheeks light up, as light that enters the inside of the cheeks passes through the skin and exits the face.)

-There are two abstractions for describing these mechanisms for light reflection: the BRDF and the BSSRDF, described in Sections 5.6.1 and 5.6.2, respectively.
-The BRDF describes surface reflection at a point neglecting the effect of subsurface light transport; for materials where this transport mechanism doesn’t have a significant effect, this simplification introduces little error and makes the implementation of rendering algorithms much more efficient.
+There are two abstractions for describing these mechanisms for light reflection: the BRDF and the BSSRDF, described in Sections 4.3.1 and 4.3.2, respectively.
+The BRDF describes surface reflection at a point neglecting the effect of subsurface light transport.
+For materials where this transport mechanism does not have a significant effect, this simplification introduces little error and makes the implementation of rendering algorithms much more efficient.
 The BSSRDF generalizes the BRDF and describes the more general setting of light reflection from translucent materials.

 The bidirectional reflectance distribution function (BRDF) gives a formalism for describing reflection from a surface.
-Consider the setting in Figure 5.18: we’d like to know how much radiance is leaving the surface in the direction toward the viewer, , as a result of incident radiance along the direction .
+Consider the setting in Figure 4.10: we would like to know how much radiance is leaving the surface in the direction toward the viewer, , as a result of incident radiance along the direction .
+(When considering light scattering at a surface location, pbrt uses the convention that refers to the direction from which the quantity of interest (radiance in this case) arrives, rather than the direction from which the Integrator reached the surface.)

 If the direction is considered as a differential cone of directions, the differential irradiance at is